zjor/job-scheduler/sources/job-scheduler/README.md

 - [swagger](http://localhost:8080/swagger-ui/index.html)

+## Ideas
+- between action and output there should be a transformer

 ## Tasks
 - [x] CRUD
 - [x] swagger
 - [ ] logging (aop + endpoints)
 - [ ] unit-test of the endpoint e2e (update endpoint)
+- [ ] add endpoint to trigger job manually
+- [ ] store next trigger time in the DB and restore on load
 - [ ] load schedule
 - [ ] impl quote of the day action
 - [ ] impl fan-out http-call